PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 In the center of Robrecht, there was a river.
 In the center of this river was an island.
 And at the center of this island was a very damp castle.
 And in the very damp center of this very damp castle was a Duke on a throne.
 Both of which were also damp.
 And one of them was terribly bored.

 The Duke started what would have been a mighty yawn, but he quickly worked to stifle it.
 This resulted in one of his eyes closing and his mouth attempting to wrap itself around his strong nose.
 When his face was not in spasm, the Duke's came close enough to being noble.
 He had a fine, drawn face, thick dark hair and a nose well-suited for looking down at people.
-But if when you looked in his eyes, the effect of a cruel Mercian conquerer fell apart.
+But if you looked in his eyes, the effect of a cruel Mercian conquerer would have been spoiled.
 With more force of personality, his eyes might have been piercing.
 But alas, from the loins of the most powerful empire on earth had sprung another stuffed personage.

 He was yawning because he was holding court.
 Well, such as court as could be held in the remote and unimpressive Dutchy of Robrecht to which he had been consigned.
 There were no glittering courtiers here, there were no ladies-in-waiting, there was just the Duke, an uncomfortable wooden chair and a long line of disputes that the Duke was expected to settle before he would be allowed to go to his supper.

 "Messers Rudolph and Fuad, herders of goats!" the Chamberlain announced.
 The Duke waved his hand and the men were brought before him.

 "He had advantage of my goat, sire.
-And I desire compensation," said a cross-eyed man as glared in the general direction of the man standing next to him.
+And I desire compensation," said a cross-eyed man as he glared in the general direction of the man standing next to him.
 The Duke turned his gaze at the accused, a man who was wearing a goat-skin helmet.
 Was the helmet this man's idea of formal dress, the Duke wondered?
 The Duke opened his mouth to ask, but then thought better of it.
 He squinted at the man and tried to figure the matter on his own.

 The pause stretched to a such a length that the Chamberlain gently prompted, "Sire?"